 Being a travel lover, I’ve never particularly enjoyed the travel process.
 Except for my favorite part of course, the airplane ride and being at your final destination.
 There’s something about being up in the sky and disconnected from the world that’s so therapeutic.

-I’m reflecting about travel stress as I’m sitting here at the airport right now headed to visit family and attend some weddings.
+I’m reflecting about travel stress (especially holiday and summer travel) as I’m sitting here at the airport right now headed to visit family and attend some weddings.
 These last few days were a bit stressful but they were much less stressful than my travel experiences used to be.
 And it’s because of these travel tips that I was able to experience less stress and more ease.

 Try these tips to ease your own travel stress:

 There are so many moving pieces while traveling that can make it feel chaotic.
 Having a personal travel ritual can help organize these moving parts to create more flow.
 A ritual is a set of activities you do in a particular manner.
 Similar to how a morning ritual is how you do mornings, a travel ritual is essentially “how you do travel.”
 This could be a set of decisions or the way you decide to travel.